 - JWI expands its advocacy network to involve hundreds of committed activists working on issues of violence prevention, reproductive choice, women’s health, and economic security.

-- In 2012, JWI lays the groundwork for a new Young Leadership Initiative to create a network of young, professional Jewish women.
+- In 2012, JWI laid the groundwork for a new Young Leadership Initiative to create a network of young, professional Jewish women.

 Sources: Jewish Women in America (Routledge), article on B’nai B’rith Women by Linda Gordon Kuzmack and JWI publications.